acviana/coding-practice/README.md

  - `password_checker.py`: A password input validation puzzle.
  - `robot.py`: An object orienting programming puzzle that moves a "robot" with text input.
  - `word_frequency.py`: A word frequency counter puzzle.

+### Learning Ruby

+Chicago (where I'm based) has a strong Ruby community so I'm also working on picking up that language using the [Ruby Koans project])http://rubykoans.com/).
+My solutions to the test cases (koans) can be found in `ruby_koan_solutions`